HECO: Fully Homomorphic Encryption Compiler: Related Work

+The complexity of implementing FHE operations efficiently led to the development of dedicated libraries~\cite{Halevi2013,sealcrypto} early on.
+Today, a large number of libraries provide efficient implementations of state-of-the-art schemes.
+These libraries mostly provide comparatively low-level APIs that allow developers to extract the best possible performance but require significant expertise to utilize effectively.
+As a result, a first wave of FHE tools and compilers emerged that tried to improve the usability of FHE~\cite{viand2021sok,Viand2018-cs,Carpov2015-pi,Chielle2020-qh,Dathathri2019-vu}.
+These mostly target a circuit-level abstraction and are focused on circuit optimizations~\cite{viand2021sok}.

-The EVA compiler~\cite{Dathathri2019-vu} offers a user-friendly high-level interface and automatically inserts ciphertext maintenance operations into the circuit.
-EVA uses a circuit-based IR and requires developers to manually map their program to the FHE programming paradigm.
+For example, Microsoft's EVA~\cite{Dathathri2019-vu} offers a user-friendly high-level interface and automatically inserts ciphertext maintenance operations into the circuit.
+EVA uses a custom circuit-based IR and requires developers to manually map their program to the FHE programming paradigm.
 In order to ease this process, recent versions~\cite{Chowdhary2021-go} include a library of expert-implemented batched kernels for frequently used patterns, e.g., summing all elements in a vector.
-In contrast, \oursystem automatically translates arbitrary non-batched applications into efficient batched applications, with no involvement of the user.

-The Porcupine compiler~\cite{Cowan2021-vx} is closest to our work, in that it also considers translating imperative programs to FHE's batching paradigm.
-However, their tool has a significantly different focus, using a heavy-weight synthesis approach that tries to identify optimal solutions that can outperform even state-of-the-art approaches used by experts.
-Since it explores a large state space in the search for an optimal solution, compile times tend to be long (up to many minutes) and programs can contain at most a handful of statements before the approach becomes infeasible.
-Additionally, Porcupine requires that developers provide a sketch of the structure of the batched program, making it less suitable for non-expert users.
+However, this still requires developers to manually transform an application to the batched paradigm.

-Tools like Cingulata~\cite{Carpov2015-ok}, E3~\cite{Chielle2020-qh}, and Google's Transpiler~\cite{google-transpiler} translate their input programs into binary circuits, encrypting each bit of the input individually.
-This allows them to translate arbitrary programs, without the usual restrictions of FHE.
-However, programs translated in this way are virtually always too inefficient to be of practical use.
+A series of tools including Cingulata~\cite{Carpov2015-ok}, E3~\cite{Chielle2020-qh}, SyFER-MLIR~\cite{Govindarajan-sm}, and Google's Transpiler~\cite{google-transpiler} attempt to translate arbitrary programs without the usual restrictions of FHE.
+They achieve this by translating their input programs into binary circuits, encrypting each input bit individually.
+However, programs translated in this way are virtually always too inefficient to be of practical use because they do not support the type of high-level transformations that \oursystem employs to achieve practical efficiency.